kachick/wait-other-jobs/README.md

 ## Deadlocks

-If you use this action in multiple jobs on the same repository, you should avoid deadlocks.\
+When using this action in multiple jobs within the same repository, be careful to avoid deadlocks.\
 The `skip-list`, `wait-list` and `skip-same-workflow` options cover this use case.

 If you changed job name from the default, you should set `skip-list` or roughly use `skip-same-workflow`